-The trajectory corresponding to 5G5-6E1-7E2-8C1 is given in Figure 6-6.
-As written above, the solar longitude of 6E1 and 7E2 was around 15 deg before, while now it is 23 deg for 6E1 and 26 deg for 7E2.
-These values are consistent with the requirement to avoid an eclipse between 6E1 and 7E2.
-A feedback from industry has confirmed that such an illumination is also compatible with the power budget.
+The trajectory corresponding to 5C1-6E1-7E2-8C2 is given in Figure 6-5.
+The tilt of the trajectory (X-axis to perijove/EGA direction) compared to the previous baseline is clearly visible: as written above, the solar longitude of 6E1 and 7E2 was around 10 deg before, while now it is 49 deg for 6E1 and 52 deg for 7E2.
+These values are consistent with the interval given by the science team.